 In the fall semester GFU Portland Center is closed on Labor Day and the Thursday and Friday of Thanksgiving week.
 Students are not required to complete practicum hours during the entire week of Thanksgiving, or during finals week.
-If agreed upon by the Agency Practicum Instructor, students may do practicum hours during these weeks, but they are not required to do so.
+If agreed upon by the agency field instructor, students may do practicum hours during these weeks, but they are not required to do so.
 These weeks may be used to make up hours that were lost due to agency closures, emergencies, and health reasons.
-All required practicum hours must be complete by week 15 of the semester, unless there is an exceptional circumstance, which is approved by the Agency Practicum Instructor and the Practicum Faculty, that allows a student to attain practicum hours until Wednesday of finals week/week 16 of a semester.
+All required practicum hours must be complete by week 15 of the semester, unless there is an exceptional circumstance, which is approved by the agency field instructor and the field faculty, that allows a student to attain practicum hours until Wednesday of finals week/week 16 of a semester.